-After preparing (i.e., studying, and/or take any training courses) as you deem appropriate, register for the exam in AGILE.
-Detailed instructions for this process are listed on the CCMP PMO website and can be found at:
+After preparing (i.e., studying, and/or taking any training courses) as you deem appropriate, register for the exam in AGILE.
+Detailed instructions for this process are listed on the CCMP PMO website and can https://intelshare.intelink.ic.gov/sites/DCME/CCMP/CCMP-F/layouts/15/start.aspx#/SitePages/CCMP-F%20Candidate%20Resource%20Center.aspx

-- 1. GET AN AGILE ACCOUNT.
-All participants must first sign up for the exam using their AGILE account. - REGISTER FOR THE CURRICULUM IN AGILE.
-The easiest way to locate the exam in the AGILE catalog is to use the catalog search option and search for "DIA-INC-CUR-5000".
+- GET AN AGILE ACCOUNT.
+All participants must first sign up for the exam using their AGILE account.
+All exams are given electronically on JWICS, via iCademy (a Blackboard system), but enrollment occurs via AGILE only.
+No paper exams are given.
+Make sure you have a JWICS account.
+If you need to create a temporary account at your exam facility, contact the CCMP PMO and/or that exam facility.
+This is the responsibility of the candidate, as the CCMP PMO can only facilitate the process; we don't own it.
+Student / temporary accounts should be initiated 2-4 weeks ahead of the exam session.
+Don't set your schedule on an exam date until you have a JWICS account/access and AGILE account. - 2.
+REGISTER FOR THE CURRICULUM IN AGILE.
+The easiest way to locate the exam in the AGILE catalog is to use the catalog search option and search for "DIA-INC-5002".
 (Searching for "CM" will produce numerous results unrelated to the exam).
-There are currently 17 approved CCMP-F exam facilities at locations around the world.
-Participants review available CCMP-F exam dates and locations in AGILE and enroll in the scheduled offering that meets their individual scheduling needs. - 3.
-COMPLETE AND SUBMIT A COMPLETED APPLICATION AT LEAST 48 HOURS PRIOR TO THE
+There are currently 17+ approved CCMP-F exam facilities at locations around the world.
+Participants review available CCMP-F exam dates and locations in AGILE or on the CCMP PMO JWICS SharePoint site and enroll in the scheduled offering that meets their individual scheduling needs. - 3.
+COMPLETE AND SUBMIT A COMPLETED APPLICATION AT LEAST 48 HOURS PRIOR TO THE EXAM.
+The application can be found on the CCMP PMO JWICS webpage at: